 Oakley (pop.
-2,045), south and west of I-70 and lined up along historic US-40, is an old, big-time ranching and railroad town, featuring lots of utilitarian architecture, massive diesel engines, farm supply stores, and railroad tracks.
-The big event here, the Fick Fossil Museum (700 W. 3rd St., 785/671-4839, daily, free), just off US-83, features yet more unique exhibits: 11,000 fossilized shark teeth, a sod house, collections of pressed wildflowers, and some perfectly garish mosaics, including the Great Seal of the President of the United States, made entirely out of the aforementioned shark’s teeth.
-It was created by—who else?—Mrs. Fick.
-The local history and paleontology exhibits are quite good, too.
+2,045), south and west of I-70 and lined up along historic US-40, is an old big-time ranching and railroad town, featuring lots of utilitarian architecture, massive diesel engines, farm supply stores, and railroad tracks.
+The big event here, the Fick Fossil and History Museum (700 W. 3rd St., 785/671-4839, Mon.-Sat., free), just off US-83, features yet more unique exhibits: 11,000 fossilized shark teeth, a sod house, and some garish mosaics, including the Great Seal of the President of the United States, made entirely out of the aforementioned shark’s teeth.
+It was created by—who else?—Vi Fick.
+The local history and paleontology exhibits are quite good too.

 The I-70 Business Loop (old US-40) offers the usual array of cafés and motels.